 I love the finished look of the orb.
 The embroidery hoop’s stained wood finish added much-needed character to the shelves.
 I have a few more embroidery hoop orbs “in production.”

-On a side note, I love the shadows created from the lighting above the orbs onto the white shelf.
+On a side note, I love the shadows created by the lighting above the orbs on the white shelf.